 - Mona by Pola Oloixarac

 - Savage Theories by Pola Oloixarac

 - Tender Is the Flesh by Agustina Bazterrica

-A Book to Call Home - Chris Keulemans interviews Agustina Bazterrica
+A Book to Call Home - Chris Keulemans interviewed Agustina Bazterrica

 Agustina Bazterrica makes the connection between woman and meat in her novel Tender is the Flesh.
 In a dystopian Argentina, cannibalism is legal and people eat their fellows - those that are least visible, anyway.
 Roanne van Vorst wrote Ooit aten we dieren (Once Upon a Time We Ate Animals), an investigation into the future of food that's a must-read for vegetarians, vegans and meat-eaters; in Van Voorst's future, we no longer eat any meat at all.
 Two totally different narratives, yet we'll discover whether the authors are perhaps driven by the same impulse.